-ORDER ONLINE (if registered for 'Patient services' online services) by clicking here
+ORDER ONLINE (if registered for 'Patient Access' online services) by clicking here

 Please note requests for repeat prescriptions cannot be taken over the telephone for medico-legal reasons, as errors can occur.